Community Guidelines

 • Political campaigning or partisan activity is not allowed

-• Ahuda Center retains the right to approve or reject any request
+• Al Huda Center retains the right to approve or reject any request

 Required Documents

-A fundraising request is not considered complete unless all required items are submitted for review.
+A request is not considered complete unless all required items are submitted for review.

-6. Marketing materials such as flyers or posters for masjid approval
+• Marketing materials such as flyers or posters, for masjid approval

-7. Agreement to comply with Ahuda Center fundraising rules
+• Signed agreement to comply with Al Huda Center fundraising rules

-No organization may fundraise without full approval from Ahuda Center.
+No organization may fundraise without full approval from Al Huda Center.

 Fundraising Rules

-Approved fundraising activity must be conducted respectfully, safely, and in a way that does not interfere with worship or community life.
+Approved activity must be conducted respectfully, safely, and without interfering with worship or community life.

 Conduct